-A decision where an exam candidate may be approved separate invigilation within the centre will be made by the SENCo, Specialist Assessor or Head of Centre.
+A decision where an exam candidate may be approved an Alternate Rooming Arrangement within the centre will be made by the SENCo, Specialist Assessor or Head of Centre.
 The decision will be based on:

-- whether the candidate has a substantial and long-term impairment which has an adverse effect. - the candidate's normal way of working within the centre.
+• whether the candidate has a substantial and long-term impairment which has an adverse effect.

+• the candidate's normal way of working within the centre.